nweber23/nweber23/README.md

 > *"The best way to learn is to build, break, and rebuild."*

-I’m always looking to contribute to **open-source projects** and collaborate with fellow developers who love systems, performance, and concurrency.
+I'm always looking to contribute to **open-source projects** and collaborate with fellow developers who love systems, performance, and concurrency.

 ---